-The California State Lands Commission, in accordance with law, provides for the delegation of certain responsibilities and authority to the Executive Officer and staff of the Commission.
-A new Comprehensive Delegation of Authority (Delegation) was approved at the December 10, 2010, Commission meeting (Calendar Item 39).
+The California State Lands Commission (Commission), in accordance with law, provides for the delegation of certain responsibilities and authority to the Executive Officer and staff of the Commission.
+A new Comprehensive Delegation of Authority (Delegation) was approved at the December 10, 2010, Commission meeting (Calendar Item 39) replacing one from 1991.
+The 2010 Delegation provided authority to the Executive Officer to make emergency approvals in certain situations where action cannot be postponed until the Commission holds a regularly noticed meeting.